brainy-minds/Jterator/README.md

     ```bash
     export MATLABPATH=$MATLABPATH:$HOME/jterator/src/matlab
     ```
+No you should be ready to go.

 Pipeline
 ========

 Think of your pipeline as a sequence of connected modules (a linked list).
 The sequence and structure of your pipeline is defined in a YAML pipeline descriptor file.
 The input/output settings for each module are provided by additional YAML handles descriptor files.
-Each module represents a program that reads YAML from the STDIN file descriptor and stores outputs in HDF5 files:
+Each module represents a program that reads YAML from standard input (STDIN) and stores outputs in HDF5 files.
+There are two different HDF5 files:
-    - HDF5 file for measurement data: located in your project directory
+    - .data file for measurement data: located in your project directory
-    - HDF5 file for temporary pipeline data: located in a temporary directory
+    - .tmp file for temporary pipeline data: located in a temporary directory
+Thereby, measurement data, which you would ultimately like to obtain, and pipeline data, which are only passed form module to module, are completely separated from each other.
+Note that the temporary pipeline file and with it all its data will be deleted after successful completion of the pipeline!
+However, the file will remain in case of an error that breaks your pipeline, so that you are able to debug the corresponding module without having to re-run the whole pipeline allover again.
+The file will however get deleted automatically once you shut down or restart your computer.

 Project layout
 --------------

-Each pipeline has the following layout on the disk:
+Each project folder has the following layout on the disk:

-* **handles** folder contains all the YAML handles files, they are passed as STDIN to *modules*.
+* **handles** folder contains all the YAML handles files, they are passed as STDIN stream to *modules*.
 * **modules** folder contains all the executable code for programs.
+* **subfunctions** folder contains additional executable code (e.g. custom packages), which is required by modules.
+These folders are simply suggestions and will be created in case you call 'jt create' (see below).
+The corresponding files also don't have to be within your project directory.
+Feel free to put them wherever you like, you can specify the full path to these files in the pipeline descriptor file.
+Note that it's your responsibility, however, to ensure that the '*subfunctions*' directory is on your path!

 * **logs** folder contains all the output from STDOUT and STERR streams, obtained for each executable that has been executed.
 * **data** folder contains all the data output in form of HDF5 files.
-These data are shared between modules.
-* **figures** folder contains PDF or HTML files of figures saved in modules.
+* **figures** folder contains PDF or HTML files of figures saved by modules.
-* **subfunctions** folder contains additional executable code, which is called by modules.
+These folders are created by *Jterator* in the project directory once you run the pipeline.

-Jterator allows only very simplistic type of work-flow -  *pipeline* (somewhat similar to a UNIX-world pipeline).
-Description of such work-flow must be put sibling to the folder structure described about, i.e. inside the Jterator project folder.
+So far, *Jterator* allows only very simplistic type of work-flow -  *pipeline* (somewhat similar to a UNIX-world pipeline).
+Description of such work-flow must be put sibling to the folder structure described about, i.e. inside the project folder.
 Recognizable file name must be **'[ProjectName].pipe'**.
 Description is a YAML format.

 Pipeline descriptor file